Attorney General Opens Investigation into Los Angeles Sheriff’s Department Regarding Mitrice Richardson

 February 12, 2016

-After six (6) years and countless efforts with various agencies Michael Richardson, Father of Mitrice Richardson who vowed he would never give up, finally received a letter on February 10, 2016, from California Attorney General, Kamala Harris’ office indicating that her office would be investigating the conduct of the Los Angeles County Sheriff’s Department as it relates to the disappearance and death of Ms. Richardson.
+After six (6) years and countless efforts with various agencies Michael Richardson, Father of Mitrice Richardson who vowed he would never give up, finally received a letter on February 10, 2016, from California Attorney General, Kamala Harris’ office indicating that her office would be investigating the conduct of the Los Angeles County Sheriff’s Department as it relates to the legal review disappearance and death of Ms. Richardson.

 Michael L. Richardson, Father of Mitrice Richardson send's heartfelt and emotional letter one (1) day after Christmas 2015 to Attorney General, Kamala Harris.